 Test out a few sleeping positions to find those that are comfortable for your body, don’t interfere with your ability to wear the mask, and don’t pinch or block the hose.

-Most people find it difficult to get started with a CPAP.
+Even with the best cpap machine, most people find it difficult to get started.
 The mask may be uncomfortable, the sensation of the pressurized air can be unsettling, and on some machines, noise from the device can be bothersome.

 It’s normal for there to be an adjustment period before you are accustomed to and sleeping comfortably while using a CPAP.
 Several tips can help you get used to your CPAP.